Lands End to John O’Groats Route

 total climb: approx. 4,700ft

 Heading out of Bath, you will pass the South-Western flank of the Cotswolds before crossing the immense Severn Bridge towards the beautiful Forest of Dean.
-From the River Wye in Chepstow, there is a long climb towards Hertfordshire before an more relaxing run towards Ludlow.
+From the River Wye in Chepstow, there is a long climb towards Herefordshire before an more relaxing run towards Ludlow.

 Day 4: Ludlow to Haydock